OXID-eSales/module-template/README.md

 Reusable module template for extending OXID eShop core functionality.

+The module template contains examples for the most common use cases (see below) like OXID suggests it could be implemented.

+This module also comes with all the quality tools OXID recommends to be used.

 ## Branch compatibility

 * b-6.4.x branch is compatible with OXID eShop compilation b-6.4.x

 ## Idea

 OXID eSales would like to provide a lightweight reusable example module incorporating our best practices recommendations to be used as a template for developing own module solutions.

+Story:
+- Module will extend a block on shop start page to show a greeting message (visible when module is active).
+- Module will have a setting to switch between generic greeting message for a logged in user and a personal custom greeting.
+The Admin's choice which way it will be.
+- A logged in user will be able to set a custom greeting depending on module setting.
+Press the button on start page and be redirected to a module controller which handles the input.
+- ...

 ### Extend shop functionality